Honda City helped make these videos

 When you change the headlight on your TL, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1999 Acura TL 3.2L V6
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb1999 Acura TL 3.2L V6